-- To provide, as far as practicable, a safe and supportive environment in which students at risk of anaphylaxis can participate equally in all aspects of the student's schooling. - To raise awareness about anaphylaxis and the school's anaphylaxis management policy/quidelines in the school community. - To engage with parents/guardians of each student at risk of anaphylaxis in assessing risks and developing risk minimisation strategies for the student. - To ensure that staff have knowledge about allergies, anaphylaxis and the school's guidelines and procedures in responding to an anaphylactic reaction.
+- To provide an allergy aware environment for all students, staff and support organizations (P&C). - To provide, as far as practicable, a safe and supportive environment in which students at risk of anaphylaxis can participate equally in all aspects of the student's schooling. - To raise awareness about allergies, anaphylaxis and the school's anaphylaxis management policy/quidelines in the school community. - To engage with parents/guardians of each student at risk of allergic reactions & anaphylaxis in assessing risks and developing risk minimisation strategies for the student. - To ensure that staff and supporting organizations (eg. P&C) have knowledge about allergies, anaphylaxis and the school's guidelines and procedures in responding to an anaphylactic reaction.